 The Dalrymple Lectures

 The Dalrymple Lectures are a series of free public lectures co-hosted by Glasgow Archaeological Society and the University of Glasgow.
 Held annually, the lectures focus on European topics of historic and archaeological interest, and have been made possible thanks to a generous bequest by James Dalrymple.
 The first lecture series was delivered in 1907, and speakers have included Lord Colin Renfrew, Dr. Chris Stringer, Professor Sir Barry Cunliffe, Professor Ian Hodder, Professor David Breeze, and Professor Andrew-Wallace Hadrill.
-The most recent Dalrymple Lecture welcomed Professor Roger Stalley, Emeritus Professor of the History of Art at Trinity College, Dublin, who gave a series of four lectures on Ireland and the art of stone carving in early medieval Europe in 2016.
+The most recent Dalrymple Lecture welcomed Professor Gavin Lucas from the University of Iceland, who gave a series of four lectures on The Archaeology of Time as part of out 2018-2019 annual lecture programme.

 The Fund also generously supports the publication of the Scottish Archaeological Journal.